kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

         //Return true to not pass the back button pressed event to upper level handler. return true;
         //Or we can let the fragment manage back navigation back automatically where we don't
-        //override this method which will call NavigationController.navigateBack(Object sender)
+        //override this method which will call NavigationManager.navigate(this).back()
         //automatically
     }